NixOS/rfcs/rfcs/0000-feature-parameter-names.md

    will likely conflict with other outstanding changes to the derivation, and potentially even with automatic version bumps.

+2. While migration is in the process (which is 1 year minimum due the grace period), nixpkgs source will be even less consistent than it is today.

 # Alternatives
 [alternatives]: #alternatives